SleepyFool-gh/Sleepy_macros/SELECT macro/readme.md

 # SELECT Macro

-A replacement for the native `<<choice>>` macro which runs code and appends content instead of navigating to passages.
+A replacement for the native `<<choice>>` macro which runs code and appends content instead of navigating to passages. `<<select>>` creates a link which removes all other links in its group when selected.

 &nbsp;